You are reading

 In 1696 Willem de Vlamingh, a Dutch explorer, mistook the island’s unexpected marsupial population for common rats and named it Rottnest – literally translating to “rats’ nest” in Dutch.

-Today taking a photo with a quokka is one of the main attractions of the Rottnest Island!
+Today taking a photo with a quokka is one of the main attractions of Rottnest Island!

 QUICK INFO ABOUT THE ISLAND